Advantages of Pole Construction

 A circular timber is 18 per cent stronger in bending resistance than a rectangular timber of similar grade.
 A round timber, in practically all cases, possesses a very high proportion of the basic strength of its species.
 This is because the knots have only half the limiting effect on strength in the natural, round timber form that they do in sawed sections.
 Tests have shown that full-size round timber poles develop practically the full bending strength of clear wood.

-Another advantage of is its high resistance to wind forces, which results because the poles that support the building are firmly anchored in the ground.
+Another advantage of pole frame construction is its high resistance to wind forces, which results because the poles that support the building are firmly anchored in the ground.

 Later in this book general basic directions are given on how to construct a pole building, and these are followed by some specific plans.
 Right now it’s enough to say that the poles are embedded in the ground, and they must be plumb.